archiverjs/node-archiver/README.md

 #### directory(dirpath[, destpath, data])

-Appends a directory and its files, recusively, given its dirpath.
+Appends a directory and its files, recursively, given its dirpath.
 This is meant to be a simplier approach to something previously only possible with `bulk`.
 The use of `destpath` allows one to define a custom destination path within the resulting archive and `data` allows for setting data on each entry appended.

 ```js
 // mydir/ -> archive.ext/mydir/